furrer-lab/abn/README.md

 We are dedicated to providing a robust and reliable package, and we appreciate your understanding as we work towards making `abn` available on CRAN soon. [^1]

 [^1]: The `abn` package includes certain features, such as multiprocessing and integration with the INLA package, which are limited or available only on specific CRAN flavors.
-While it is possible to relax the testing process by e.g. excluding tests of these functionalities, we believe that rigorous testing is important for reliable software development, especially for a package like `abn` that includes complex functionalities.
+While it is possible to relax the testing process by, e.g., excluding tests of these functionalities, we believe that rigorous testing is important for reliable software development, especially for a package like `abn` that includes complex functionalities.
 We have implemented a rigorous testing framework similar to CRAN's to validate these functionalities in our development process.
-Our aim is to maximize the reliability of the `abn` package under various conditions and are dedicated to providing a robust and reliable package.
+Our aim is to maximize the reliability of the `abn` package under various conditions, and we are dedicated to providing a robust and reliable package.
 We appreciate your understanding as we work towards making `abn` available on CRAN soon.

 ## Additional libraries